Call to the bar: Hong Kong

+A foreign barrister may apply for ad-hoc admission to the Hong Kong Bar Association for a particular case or cases in Hong Kong.
+This is under the premises that the qualification acquired outside Hong Kong to engage in would be similar to that undertaken by a barrister in his practice in the Higher courts of Hong Kong; and the person has had substantial experience in advocacy in a court, where the Court may impose restrictions and conditions as they see fit.

+As in other common law jurisdictions, barristers and legal practitioners engaged in advocacy, after having practiced for at least ten years, may be selected by the Chief Justice to become Senior Counsel, which is known as "taking silk" or being "called to the inner bar".
+Senior Counsel were similarly appointed as Queen's Counsel and King's Counsel in Hong Kong as they were in England and Wales prior to the Handover in 1997.
+Visiting King's Counsel and Senior Counsel of other common law jurisdictions are accorded the same status and rights as Senior Counsel in Hong Kong.

+A solicitor may choose to become a solicitor-advocate, giving them a higher right of audience allowing them to appear in all levels of court in Hong Kong, which its qualification is administered by the Higher Rights Assessment Board.
+One may apply to the board after having practiced law for at least 5 years in the past 7 years, which the latest 2 must have been in Hong Kong.
+One may either apply by exemption or by assessment, but not both at the same time, which they may do so only once every year.

 Ireland

 In Ireland, the legal profession is split between solicitors and barristers.
 Candidates wishing to qualify as barristers must complete a series of examinations at the Honorable Society of King's Inns.
 Successful candidates are called to the Bar by the Chief Justice in the Supreme Court.
 Upon being called to the bar, a barrister becomes a member of the Outer Bar, or "Junior Counsel".
 Some barristers may subsequently be called to the Inner Bar in a similar ceremony, gaining the title "Senior Counsel".

 New Zealand

 As in Canada, the legal profession is fused.
 A lawyer in New Zealand is admitted as either a "barrister sole" or a "barrister and solicitor of the High Court of New Zealand".
 Once admitted, New Zealand's "barrister and solicitors" are able to practise in either mode provided they hold a practising certificate, while barristers sole are entitled only to practice as a barrister.
 Admission is overseen by the New Zealand Law Society.